Dean Rudge

 Dean has built up a wealth of knowledge on the global generics and biosimilar medicines industries since joining Generics Bulletin in 2013.
 He specializes in commercial and legal issues, writing in-depth analyses of corporate strategy and getting under the skin of patent infringement proceedings and other litigation.
 He attends investor and regulatory meetings with business leaders, favoring the investor days with their focus on corporate strategy.
 In his spare time, Dean enjoys visiting museums and playing five-a-side football.

-Latest From Dean Rudge
+Latest from Dean Rudge

 What’s Next?
-Five Things To Look Out For In October
+Five Things To Look Out For In April

-Generics Bulletin previews the most notable and anticipated events for October 2023.
+Generics Bulletin previews the most noteworthy and anticipated events for April 2025.